metabase/metabase/docs/permissions/data-sandboxes.md

 Data sandboxes show specific data to each person based on their [user attributes](../people-and-groups/managing.md#adding-a-user-attribute).
 You can:

 - Restrict **rows** for specific people with a [basic sandbox](#basic-data-sandboxes-filter-by-a-column-in-the-table).
-- Restrict **columns** for specific people with a [custom sandbox](#custom-data-sandboxes-use-a-saved-question-to-create-a-custom-view-for-this-table) (also known as an advanced sandbox).
+- Restrict **columns** for specific people with a [custom sandbox](#custom-data-sandboxes-use-a-saved-question-to-create-a-custom-view-of-a-table) (also known as an advanced sandbox).

 ### Basic data sandboxes: filter by a column in the table

 To **restrict rows**, use a basic sandbox.
 A basic sandbox displays a filtered version of a table instead of the original table to a group.
-The filter works by setting a column in the table to a specific [user attribute value](../people-and-groups/managing.md#adding-user-attributes).
+The filter works by setting a column in the table to a specific [user attribute value](#choosing-user-attributes-for-data-sandboxes).

 For example, you can create a basic sandbox to filter the Accounts table for a group so that:

 - A person with the user attribute value "Basic" will see rows where `Plan = "Basic"` (rows where the Plan column matches the value "Basic").
-- A person with the user attribute value "Premium" will see the rows where `Plan = "Premium"`(rows where the Plan column matches the value "Premium").
+- A person with the user attribute value "Premium" will see the rows where `Plan = "Premium"` (rows where the Plan column matches the value "Premium").

-### Custom data sandboxes: use a saved question to create a custom view for this table
+### Custom data sandboxes: use a saved question to create a custom view of a table

 To **restrict columns** as well as rows, use a custom sandbox (also known as an advanced sandbox).
 A custom sandbox displays the results of a saved SQL question in place of your original table.

-For example, say your original Accounts table includes the columns: `ID`, `Email`, `Plan`, and `Created At`.
-If you want to hide the `Email` column, you can create a "Sandboxed Accounts" SQL question with the columns: `ID`, `Plan`, and `Created At`.
+For example, say your original Accounts table includes the columns: ID, Email, Plan, and Created At.
+If you want to hide the Email column, you can create a "Sandboxed Accounts" SQL question with the columns: ID, Plan, and Created At.

 A custom sandbox will display the "Sandboxed Accounts" question result instead of the original Accounts table, to a specific group, everywhere that Accounts is used in Metabase.